Comparing traditional and modern wine cellars.

 Traditional wine cellars usually use wood to create a warm atmosphere.
 Mahogany, oak, walnut, and redwood are commonly used when building traditional wine cellars.
 Wood is used throughout traditional wine cellars, both for the wine racks and on the surrounding walls.

 Typically, traditional wine cellars are built in the basements of homes, as they provide an ideal environment for the wine to be stored in.
-It’s imperative that your wine cellar’s temperature and humidity levels are precisely controlled to ensure the wine doesn’t go bad.
+It’s important that your wine cellar’s temperature and humidity levels are precisely controlled to ensure the wine doesn’t go bad.

 The use of wood in traditional wine cellars further contributes to the preservation of wine.
 However, many people have utilized advanced technology to create wine cellars in more accessible areas of their home.